 Arrange a party

-Being a university student in the UK includes a lot of partying, so why not arrange a party with the people you live with.
+Being a university student in the UK includes a lot of partying, so why not arrange a party with the people that you live with.
 It will be something you can plan together which will help you get to know one another better and it will widen your social circle.

 Explore the city together